Basic printing in parallel¶

 solve(a == L, u, options_prefix='s', solver_parameters={'ksp_type': 'cg'})

-but then each processor would show its data separately.
+but then in parallel each processor would show its data separately.

-In PETSc language we do a “view” of the solution vector:
+So using PETSc we do a “view” of the solution vector:

 with u.dat.vec_ro as vu: